aklomp/base64/README.md

 The first time it's called, the library will determine the appropriate encoding/decoding routines for the machine.
 It then remembers them for the lifetime of the program.
-If your processor supports SSSE3 instructions, the library will pick an optimized codec that lets it encode/decode twelve bytes at a time, which gives a speedup of around four times compared to the "plain" bytewise codec.
+If your processor supports AVX2 or SSSE3 instructions, the library will pick an optimized codec that lets it encode/decode 12 or 24 bytes at a time, which gives a speedup of four or more times compared to the "plain" bytewise codec.
 To the author's knowledge, at the time of original release, this was the only Base64 library to offer such acceleration.

-Even if your processor does not support SSSE3, this is a very fast library.
+Even if your processor does not support AVX2 or SSSE3, this is a very fast library.
 The fallback routine can process 32 or 64 bits of input in one round, depending on your processor's word width, which still makes it significantly faster than naive bytewise implementations.
 On some 64-bit machines, the 64-bit routines even outperform the SSSE3 ones.

 The author wrote
 [an article](http://www.alfredklomp.com/programming/sse-base64) explaining one possible SIMD approach to encoding/decoding Base64.

+The AVX2 codec was generously contributed by [Inkymail](https://github.com/inkymail/base64), who, in their fork, also implemented NEON and NEON64 codecs and some additional features.
+Their work is slowly being backported into this project.

 Notable features:

-- Really fast on x86 systems by using SSE vector instructions;
+- Really fast on x86 systems by using SSSE3 or AVX2 vector instructions;
 - Really fast on other 32 or 64-bit platforms through optimized routines;
 - Reads/writes blocks of streaming data;
 - Does not dynamically allocate memory;